 Nothing for his money but a memory.

-MANK has a look and feel of a vintage picture, gorgeously rendered in black and white, and recorded with aged equipment for era-specific sound.
-The luscious cinematography by Erik Messerschmidt is a joy to behold, with inky blacks and ethereal silvers filling every frame.
+MANK looks and feels like a vintage picture, gorgeously rendered in black and white, and recorded with aged equipment for era-specific sound.
+The luscious cinematography by Erik Messerschmidt is sumptuous, with inky blacks and ethereal silvers filling every frame.
 The audio crackles and hums, and there are reel-change circles in the corners.
-For a film shot and edited digitally, there’s an incredible effort to make it appear ancient.
+For a film shot and edited digitally, there’s an incredible effort made to preserve a historic feel to it.

 Similarly, era-specific details shine.
 Everything from the cars to the clothing look intensely accurate, and the recreation of William Randolph Hearst’s Xanadu is breathtaking.
 With a reported budget of just 30 million dollars (a fraction of what a TRANSFORMERS movie costs), MANK is a triumph of art and set design.